ashish-koshy/ionic-ng-pwa/README.md

 Please wait for step `1.` to finish.
-Then hit the cursor keys (Up or Down Arrows) on your keyboard while focused on the command line window to select an emulator or a connected device from the list of available android devices and hit enter
+Then hit the cursor keys (Up or Down Arrows) on your keyboard while focused on the command line window to select an emulator or a connected device from the list of available android devices and hit enter.

 The web code hosted in the emulator or device will automatically reload if you change any of the source files.

 You can also run the command `npm run android-ide` to automatically compile web code and launch `Android Studio` (without live reload).

 ## iOS Development server with live reload